 3. Retrieve your belongings from the locker and depart.
 Hand sanitizer is available for departing visitors, or you can use the restrooms in the lobby to wash your hands with soap and water.

 The safety of our researchers and collections is our top priority.
-Thank you for your patience while we adjust to this "new normal."
+Thank you for your patience.
 If you have any questions, please call (605) 773-3804 or email firstname.lastname@example.org.